 As students move up in the Elementary program, Montessori studies become increasingly complex and abstract as the students' minds and capabilities develop.
 Students spend more time doing research leading up to a formal exhibition in the sixth year.
 Upper Elementary students collaborate with their teachers in evaluation of their work as they take on more responsibility for their own learning.

 All Elementary students take field trips throughout the year, exploring the wide variety of museums and cultural experiences available in Washington, DC.
-Upper Elementary students go on a special four day, three night trip to Maryland’s Echo Hill Outdoor School in the spring.
+Upper Elementary students go on a special four day, three night trip to Maryland’s Echo Hill Outdoor School in the fall.

 Aidan’s Elementary program is a great place to ‘learn how to learn’ and lay a strong academic foundation.Because these students are together for so many years, they also hone their social skills, develop empathy, and build lasting friendships.
 Elementary students leave Aidan remarkably confident and poised and ready for middle school and beyond.